johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-01-14-azure-easy-auth-and-roles-with-dotnet-and-core.md

 dotnet add package MaximeRouiller.Azure.AppService.EasyAuth
 ```

-Next we've updated our `Startup.cs``ConfigureServices` such that it looks like this:
+Next we've updated our `Startup.ConfigureServices` such that it looks like this:

 ```cs
 if (Env.IsDevelopment()) {